buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertyEnumerations/PEnum_SectionType.md

 # PEnum_SectionType

-Enumeration describing the type of section of the structure
+Enumeration describing the type of section of the structure<!-- end of definition -->

 ## Items